Kenya profile - Timeline

 2012 August-September - More than 100 people are killed in communal clashes over land and resources Coast Province.

 Five people die in riots by Muslim protesters in Mombasa after the shooting of preacher Aboud Rogo Mohammed, accused by the UN of recruiting and funding al-Shabab Islamist fighters in Somalia.

 2013 March - Uhuru Kenyatta, the son of Kenya's first president, wins presidential election with just over 50% of the vote.
 A challenge to the results by his main rival, Prime Minister Raila Odinga, is rejected by the Supreme Court.

 2013 June - The British government says it sincerely regrets the torture of thousands of Kenyans during the suppression of the Mau Mau insurgency in the 1950s and promises £20m in compensation.

-Somali al-Shabab militants seize a Nairobi shopping mall and kill more than 60 people, saying they want Kenya's military to pull out of Somalia.
+2013 September - Somali al-Shabab militants seize the Westgate shopping mall in Nairobi and kill more than 60 people, saying they want Kenya's military to pull out of Somalia.

 2014 June - At 48 people die after al-Shabab militants attack hotels and a police station in Mpeketoni, near the island resort of Lamu.

 2014 December - Prosecutors at the International Criminal Court drop charges against President Kenyatta over the 2007 post-election violence, citing insufficient evidence.

 2015 April - Al-Shabab carry out a massacre at Garissa University College in northwest Kenya, killing 148 people.

 2017 February - Government declares a drought affecting a large part of the country to be a national disaster.